 DRESS.
 Daily campus wear is always casual.
-Students wear skirts and sweaters, Bermuda shorts, slacks and levis to classes and most other campus activities.
+Students wear slacks, levis, shorts, or skirts and sweaters to classes and most other on-campus activities.
 A heavy coat or jacket is necessary for Vermont winters, while a raincoat can be used to good advantage in the fall and spring.
 Bennington has no very formal affairs; however, cocktail or wool dresses may be useful if the student plans to attend such affairs at other colleges or to take part in concerts, etc.

-When packing for college, new students should take into consideration the fact that the closets in student rooms are small and that most freshmen will have to share a closet with a roommate.
-If there is doubt as to the appropriateness or necessity of certain clothes, a new student should write her House Chairman during the summer, or wait until her arrival on campus and then have them sent from home.
+When packing for college, new students should take into consideration the fact that the closets in student rooms are very small and that most freshmen will have to share a closet with a roommate.
+If their is doubt as to the appropriateness or necessity of certain clothes, a new student should write her House Chairman during the summer, or wait until her arrival on campus and then have them sent from home.
 Extra clothes can always be bought at local shops or at exhibitions sponsored by the Co-op Store.